 In the UK, the stress of reliving their traumatic experiences whilst claiming asylum, together with the discrimination they experience as refugees, has increased their low self-esteem and lack of confidence.

 LGBTI asylum seekers and refugees continue to suffer from the trauma caused by their experiences in their home countries, as well as face additional challenges in the UK.

 One of these challenges is homelessness.
 LGBTI asylum seekers are often not safe when placed in housing with people from their home countries, or those people whose religious and cultural backgrounds hold extreme homophobic and transphobic views.
 They have reported being bullied and assaulted by other refugees with whom they share accommodation.
 They often prefer homelessness to facing this violence which exposes them to further situations of abuse and violence.
-This is why MRI’s safe housing project is so critical.
-In MRI’s experience the abuse that LGBTI asylum seekers face in accommodation pushes many to become homeless at a point in life when they need as much support as possible to secure their right to stay in the UK and be safe.
+This is why Micro Rainbow’s safe housing project is so critical.
+In Micro Rainbow’s experience the abuse that LGBTI asylum seekers face in accommodation pushes many to become homeless at a point in life when they need as much support as possible to secure their right to stay in the UK and be safe.
 This innovative project has the support of the Home Office and we look forward to engaging with them even further to ensure safety of LGBTI asylum seekers.

 What you can do to help

 You can support homeless LGBTI asylum seekers in

 Amazon wish list